ahbarnett/glspect/README.md

 You will also want to enable vSync (vertical refresh) in your graphics card settings (for my machine, this menu is reached via `nvidia-settings`).
 If your refresh rate is not 60 Hz, you should change this manually in the code and recompile (sorry; this could be made into an option in future).

+I have also bundled a tweaked version of `glscope` by Luke Campagnola in 2005; see the directory `glscope`.
+It has the same dependencies apart from FFTW.

 ### Usage: